Drop off and collection of children policy and procedure

 4. Ensure the parent or authorised nominee is aware of the attempt and check if they require support in relation to this.

-If the incident raises concerns about child safety, the nominated supervisor must review the Protecting children policy to determine whether additional actions are required.
-If unsure, staff should contact the Area Manager to discuss.
+If any incident raises concerns about child safety, the nominated supervisor must review the Protecting children policy to determine whether additional actions are required.
+If unsure, Early Learning Victoria staff should contact the Early Learning Victoria area manager to discuss.

 Procedure to ensure the safe collection of children